-To understand the role of these tools in shaping the customer journey, let’s dive into the pros and cons of customer service automation, and how human-in-the-loop automation delivers unbeatable customer experiences.
+To understand the role of these tools in shaping the customer journey, let’s dive into the pros and cons of customer service automation — and how human-in-the-loop automation delivers unbeatable customer experiences.

 What is customer service automation?

-Customer service automation refers to a variety of tools and systems that leverage automated technology to provide customer support, reducing the need for direct human intervention.
-The technology is so ubiquitous, you likely interact with it multiple times a month as organizations employ the tech to augment a human labor force.
+Customer service automation refers to various customer service tools and systems that leverage automated technology to provide customer support, reducing the need for direct human intervention.
+The technology is so ubiquitous that you likely interact with it multiple times a month, as many organizations employ it to augment their human labor force.
 Some types of customer service automation include:

-Interactive Voice Response (IVR): You dial your credit card company to dispute a charge, but are first greeted with automated messages intended to either answer your query or route you to a customer service representative – that’s IVR.
-Typically found in call centers, IVR tries to resolve your issue on its own or connect you with a human who can.
+Interactive Voice Response (IVR): You dial your credit card company to dispute a charge, but you’re first greeted with automated messages intended to answer your query or route you to a customer support agent — that’s IVR.
+Typically found in call centers, IVR tries to resolve customer issues on its own or connect them with a human team member who can.

-Automated chatbots: Many company websites now have chatbots that allow you to send a direct message to a brand representative.
-Sometimes, the person on the other end of the chat isn’t a person at all, but a fully automated AI program that can interpret your message and respond accordingly.
+Automated chatbots: Many company websites now have chatbots that allow customers to send a direct message to a brand representative.
+Sometimes, the person on the other end of the chat isn’t a person at all, but a fully automated AI program that can interpret customer inquiries and respond accordingly.
 Automated chatbots recognize and attempt to simulate human conversation through text chats or voice commands, with the purpose of providing real-time customer support for simpler customer service tasks.

-Email automation: Usually working behind the scenes, email automation reads incoming emails from customers and auto-generates replies.
+Email automation: Usually working behind the scenes, email support automation reads incoming emails from customers and auto-generates replies.
 This process can be completely automated, requiring no human support or troubleshooting, or integrate an editing function from a human.

 The pros of customer service automation